takahirohonda/javascript-projects/Parcel-React-Ts/README.md

 # Parcel-Ts-React

-Trying out Parcel with Typescript React with CSS Modules and Jest
+Trying out Parcel with Typescript React with CSS Modules and Jest.

+Use Node version 16.

 ## Parcel Bundler review